-The first county library services were organized in the early 1970's, when the State Library arranged for the Tombstone Library to stock and operate a Bookmobile to serve rural communities.
+The first Cochise County library services were organized in the early 1970s, when the Arizona State Library arranged for the Tombstone Library to stock and operate a bookmobile to serve rural communities.

 In 1975, Cochise County Library became a department of county government.
-The office moved from Tombstone to downtown Old Bisbee, on the middle floor of the Post Office building, below the Copper Queen Library.
-In addition to continuing the Bookmobile operation, Cochise County Library began to offer support services such as supplementary collections, interlibrary loan, and continuing education to the city libraries, and also to their volunteer-run libraries that were being established in several unincorporated communities.
+The office moved from Tombstone to downtown Old Bisbee, on the middle floor of the Post Office building below the Copper Queen Library.
+In addition to continuing the bookmobile operation, Cochise County Library began to offer support services such as supplementary collections, interlibrary loan, and continuing education to the city libraries, and also to the volunteer-run libraries that were being established in several unincorporated communities.

 In 1970-80, Cochise County Library made formal agreements with the city libraries, defining county-level services, and also with the agencies which owned the buildings which housed libraries in Sunsites, Sunizona, and Portal.
 These rural libraries became branches.

 Throughout the 1980s, Cochise County Library developed its support services, adding a Reference Librarian to its staff, installing a link to the national interlibrary loan network (OCLC), and building collections through a series of state and federal grants.
 County Library offices were moved to the Old Bisbee High School in 1982.
 New branches were established at Naco (1982) and Bowie (1985).
 The Elfrida branch opened in 2003.